Trade Finance Guide: Bank Tools for Global Supply Chains

 1. Letters of Credit (LCs)

-Letters of credit play a vital role in global trade by providing security for both buyers and sellers against payment defaults, ensuring smooth transactions even during uncertain geopolitical situations.
-When importers utilise an LC in their trade dealings, they promise payment to exporters who adhere to the specified terms outlined in the LC agreement.
+Letters of credit play a vital role in global trade by providing security for buyers and sellers against payment defaults, ensuring smooth transactions even during uncertain geopolitical situations.
+When importers utilize an LC in their trade dealings, they promise payment to exporters who adhere to the specified terms outlined in the LC agreement.
 This mechanism protects exporters from the risk of non-payment in case unforeseen events occur on the buyer’s side, such as currency restrictions due to instability.

 2. Export Credit Insurance (ECI)